 There are a number of different ways communication with your advisor can be problematic.
 From the beginning, your advisor should ascertain how you define success.
 Are you working to eliminate debt, fund your children’s education, buy a home, save for retirement, take lavish vacations, or accomplish a combination of these kinds of goals?
 Your timelines and financial needs should be clear to your advisor so they can create a strategy to effectively help you meet your goals.

 Closely tied to your definition of success is your risk tolerance.
 It’s true that a longer time horizon allows for riskier investment strategies and, as a result, younger investors tend to have more risk tolerance than those nearing or in retirement.
 Individual circumstances, however, can alter this calculation.
-For example, a retired investor with enough saved to live off the interest earned by her investments may have significantly more risk tolerance than a young couple working to fund their kids’ college education.
+For example, a retired investor with enough savings to live off the interest earned by her investments may have significantly more risk tolerance than a young couple working to fund their kids’ college education.
 Make sure your advisor understands all of the factors that go into your personal risk tolerance.

 When a financial advisor doesn’t return your calls promptly or reach out to you to share information, it can be difficult to trust them with your hard-earned money.
 Likewise, if you’re afraid to call to ask questions or feel dismissed when you make suggestions, it’s hard to have confidence in your advisor and their strategy for your investments.
 If this describes your relationship with your financial advisor, it may be time to shop around.